taichi-dev/taichi/docs/export_kernels.rst

         ...

+And a C header file ``mpm88.h`` for declarations of data structures, functions (kernels) for this file.

 .. note::

-   The generated C source are promised to be C99 compatible.
+   The generated C source is promised to be C99 compatible.

    It should be functional when being compiled as C++ as well.